scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 - `metadata`: May include metadata.
 While it is part of the generic `Header` message format, it MUST be empty in an AS entry signed header.
 This field is OPTIONAL.
 - `associated_data_length`: Specifies the length of the data covered by the signature but not included within the header or body.
 This data contains information about preceding AS entries, as described in [](#sign).
 The value of this field is zero if no associated data is covered by the signature.

-The `Header` and `SignatureAlgorithm` protobuf message definitions are:
+The `Header` and `SignatureAlgorithm` protobuf message formats are:

 ~~~~
    message Header {